mckayav3/Financial-Planning-Tool/README.md

-# Module5_Challenge: Financila Planning Tool
+# Module5_Challenge: Financial Planning Tool

 ## Financial Planning Tool

-The Financial Planning Tool applicationlooks for two things from a credit union member.
-The first part looks at credit union members savings and determins if they have enough to set aside for emergencies.
-The second part utilizes the monte carlo simulation to forcast a retirement portfolio to see which one is best for the credit union member.
+The Financial Planning Tool application looks for two things from a credit union member.
+The first part looks at credit union members savings and determines if they have enough to set aside for emergencies.
+The second part utilizes the Monte Carlo simulation to forecast a retirement portfolio to see which one is best for the credit union member.

 ## Technologies

 This was run on a pc using Windows 10

-This project leverages python 3.8.8 with the follwing packages:
+This project leverages python 3.8.8 with the following packages:

 * [os module](https://docs.python.org/3/library/os.html) - This module provides a portable way of using operating system dependent functionality.